len-sla/rp2040pico-w_BME680/README.md

 08:49:54:300 -> mqtt.cpp-lDEBUG: Pop successful.
 New tail: 2, count: 1
 2. A web server that serves sensor data to connected clients
 ```
+- Lightweight webserver to diplay current sensor values/( also sent to MQTT broker ) and stored/displayed in domoticz
 ![### source-result ](picoweb.JPG)

 ![### source-result ](picow_tiny.ml.gif)